Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Introduction

 \section{Introduction}

-Multiphase flows are prevalent in both natural systems such as meteorology \cite{knopf2020stochastic}, ocean wave dynamics \cite{deike2022mass}, and freezing or solidification processes \cite{tiwari2023droplet}, and in engineering applications including aeronautics, chemical reactors, and gas pipelines \cite{garcia2025numerical}.
-Over the past few decades, numerous numerical methods have been developed for modeling these intricate interfacial dynamics and can be broadly classified into two branches.
-The first treats the interface as a zero-thickness discontinuity, across which physical quantities change abruptly.
-The second, commonly referred to as the phase-field method, models the interface as a finite-thickness region governed partial differential equations (PDEs) such as the Allen–Cahn (AC) equation for non-conserved variables and the Cahn–Hilliard (CH) equation for conserved variables \cite{wang2024consistent}.
+Multiphase flows are prevalent in both natural systems and engineering applications \cite{deike2022mass}.
+A key challenge in the simulation of these flows is to model the interface accurately, whereas the methods can be broadly classified into two branches.
+The first considers the interface thickness $\xi$ to be zero so that the interface represents a discontinuity, and the physical quantities present a sharp change across the interface, such as the volume-of-fluid \cite{nichols1980sola}, level-set \cite{sussman1994level}, front-tracking \cite{unverdi1992front}, and smoothed particle hydrodynamics methods \cite{maxey2017simulation}.
+The second, represented by the phase-field method, models the interface as a finite-thickness region governed by partial differential equations (PDEs), such as the Allen–Cahn (AC) equation \cite{cahn1958free} for non-conserved variables and the Cahn–Hilliard (CH) equation \cite{allen1979microscopic} for conserved variables.
+Contrary to the sharp interface methods, the phase-field method avoids explicit interface tracking and naturally accommodates dynamic boundary conditions on evolving interfaces \cite{biner2017programming}.
+Since the phase-field model approximates the sharp interface model asymptotically with $O(\xi)$ \cite{huang2020consistent}, the parameter $\xi$ must decrease with the grid size to converge to the desired sharp interface solution, leading to prohibitive computational cost.
+Furthermore, the steep interfacial gradients lead to the Gibbs phenomenon, resulting in non-physical oscillations near discontinuities \cite{gottlieb1997gibbs}.

-The phase-field method is widely used for modeling interfacial problems because it avoids explicit interface tracking and facilitates dynamic boundary conditions on evolving interfaces \cite{biner2017programming}, compared with sharp-interface methods such as the volume-of-fluid \cite{nichols1980sola}, level-set \cite{sussman1994level}, front-tracking \cite{unverdi1992front}, and smoothed particle hydrodynamics methods \cite{maxey2017simulation}.
-It approaches the sharp-interface limit only with an interface thickness of order $O(\xi)$, requiring a small $\xi$ to achieve adequate accuracy, which increases computational cost and numerical instability \cite{sun2007sharp,gomez2017computational,huang2020consistent}.
-Insufficient numerical resolution causes morphological distortion and cumulative numerical errors, while steep interfacial gradients lead conventional methods, such as spectral schemes \cite{gottlieb1981spectral}, to suffer from the Gibbs phenomenon \cite{gottlieb1997gibbs}, resulting in non-physical oscillations near discontinuities.
-Additionally, the high computational cost of these high-fidelity models limits their practicality in outer-loop tasks, such as optimization, design, control, data assimilation, and uncertainty quantification, which require repeated simulations under varying parameters \cite{kramer2024learning}.